IanEdington/learn/java/coursework.md

 ## Java Standard Library Types

 ### Strings
-Java has a built in string class denoted by double quotes
+Java has a built in string class denoted by double quotes.

+String class
+- immutable
+- All string methods return new string objects

+String immutability comes at a performance cost.
+Usually this is acceptable but sometimes it's better to go with a string builder.

 ```
 String title = "Data Structures & Algorithms in Java";